 Plastic Nature

 In this project, my work explores questions about the normative dimensions of nature.
-Nature is a slippery concept; it can mean everything (all physical reality) and nothing (the wilderness now vanished from earth) (Vogel).
+Nature is a plastic concept; it can mean everything (all physical reality) and nothing (the wilderness now vanished from earth) (Vogel).
 Nature is also valued differently across time, place, and social positions.
 I examine multiple sites where nature’s contested value is evident.
 I use political ecology, ecofeminism, and critical theory to trace the political backdrop and power relations underwriting these disputes.
 Nature’s value is plastic; it can take many shapes.
 By imposing ways of valuing nature over others, or by fixing its value, the powerful inflict a type of environmental injustice; such valuing often constitutes a kind of violence or other forms of domination.
 My project exposes and critiques this domination.
 In doing so, I also contribute to debates over realism and post-naturalism.

-In “Sympathy for Cecil” I draw from three areas – animal ethics, political ecology, and ecofeminism – to understand not only why Cecil the Lion’s death elicited an outpouring of sympathy, but how sympathy for predator animals (translated into record-breaking financial donations) functions on the international scene to protect dangerous animals at the expense of people who live alongside them.
+Cecil the Lion was killed, as many lions are, by a trophy hunter.
+In “Sympathy for Cecil” (Journal of Political Ecology)I draw from three areas – animal ethics, political ecology, and ecofeminism – to understand not only why Cecil the Lion’s death elicited an outpouring of sympathy, but how sympathy for predator animals (translated into record-breaking financial donations) functions on the international scene to protect dangerous animals at the expense of people who live alongside them.

 Parts per Billion